The name of the organization is the Standards Alumni Association, hereinafter referred to as the Association.

 In the event of liquidation, dissolution, termination or winding up of the Association (whether voluntary, involuntary or by operation of law) the assets of the Association shall be distributed by the Executive Board to one or more corporations or other organizations which qualify as exempt from federal income tax under Section 501(c)(3) of the U.S. Internal Revenue Code of 1954, as may be from time to time amended.

-C) The Executive Board is chaired by the President and consists of the elected officers, the Past President, the appointed officers, chairmen of the standing committees, and ex-officio representatives from NIST and the Standards Employee Benefit Association (SEBA).
+(C) The Executive Board is chaired by the President and consists of the elected officers, the Past President, the appointed officers, chairmen of the standing committees, and ex-officio representatives from NIST.

 Officers to perform operational or special functions are appointed by and serve at the pleasure of the President.
 These are a Secretary, a Treasurer, a Senior Operating Officer and the chairmen of the Standing Committees.